SCENE 01 / DIGITAL CINEMA PACKAGE DCP

 DCP mastering for Cineplex, Landmark, IMAX HQ Mississauga, and Canadian festivals

-For festival submissions, the Canadian circuit drives a parallel DCP workflow: TIFF (Toronto, September — North America's largest public film festival), Hot Docs (Toronto, April/May — the largest documentary festival in North America), VIFF (Vancouver, September/October), Fantasia (Montreal, July/August — the leading genre festival), and Festival du nouveau cinéma (Montreal, October) each publish a DCP tech-check spec, and we produce unencrypted DCPs for festival ingest with picture handles and trailer reels structured to that pattern, alongside encrypted KDM-managed versions scoped to each cinema certificate and exhibition window for the commercial theatrical release that often follows festival premiere.
+Here is what we have to work with.
+For festival submissions, the Canadian circuit drives a parallel DCP workflow: TIFF (Toronto, September.
+North America's largest public film festival), Hot Docs (Toronto, April/May — the largest documentary festival in North America), VIFF (Vancouver, September/October), Fantasia (Montreal, July/August — the top genre festival), and Festival du nouveau cinéma (Montreal, October) each publish a DCP tech-check spec, and we produce unencrypted DCPs for festival ingest with picture handles and trailer reels structured to that pattern, alongside encrypted KDM-managed versions scoped to each cinema certificate and exhibition window for the commercial theatrical release that often follows festival premiere.

 FAQ